adriaanslechten/hoppa-website/content/privacy.md

 - **Account Data**: Retained until you delete your account or withdraw consent.
 - **Exercise and Performance Data**: Retained to provide you with historical progress unless you request deletion.
+- **Analytics and Technical Data**: Anonymized data may be retained for up to 2 years to improve the Service.

 ---